|Cents and ratios||Ratios with factors||Mean tone in cents||Under / Over||UO, non octave & scale tree||Quintic||Music and virtual flowers|

-You can also enter an entire scale in thebox.
-When you click the button, the most accurate ratio for each entry gets shown in the box.
-Then scroll down this page to see the [#successive_ratio_approximations successive ratio approximations for each scale degree] to see all the other ratios found for each entry on the way.
+You can also enter an entire scale in the Scale box.
+If there is more than one entry, only the most accurate ratio for each entry gets shown in the Ratios box.
+However, you can then scroll down this page to see the successive ratio approximations for each scale degree to see all the other ratios found for each entry.

-You can also use this applet to convert an entire scale from cents to hertz and back, or to n-et notation and back.
-Enter the entire scale into the box as before, then change the selection for the notation.
-Choose how many you want to see.
+You can also use this applet to convert an entire scale betweenn the various notations.
+Enter the entire scale into the Scale box as before, then change the selection for the notation.
+Choose how many decimal places you want to see.
 Values in hertz are shown with two extra decimal places, and decimals are shown with four extra decimal places.
 When converting to n-et, the tolerance is used a tenth of the tolerance selected for the scale results.
 All n-ets are checked up to 1200-et, and the best one used.

 The n-et notation works like this: 7//17 means the 7th degree of seventeen equal temperament - so this is short for .
-1200 * (7/17) cents.
-Another way of thinking about it is that 7//17 is an interval of seven seventeenths of an octave (so for instance the tritone is 1//2).
-It looks like a ratio but is actually a quick way of entering n-ets.
+7/17 * 1200 cents.
+So - a fractional mutliple of 1200 cents.

-You can show the approximations foundthe desired value only (positive cents diffs), it only, (i.e. both those sequences, interleaved - shown in order of the size of the quotient) or the ones.
+You can show the approximations found above the desired value only (positive cents diffs), below it only, both (i.e. both those sequences, interleaved - shown in order of the size of the quotient) or the closest ones.
 The difference between both, and closest, is that with closest the absolute values of the cents diffs keep decreasing each time, while with both, the positive values decrease, the negative ones do also, but sometimes a negative cents diff may be larger than the previous positive one or vice versa.

 To halt the calculation, and try again, use your browser STOP button.
 The calculation may well be slow if you set the tolerance low as the method used is rather inefficient.
 It is just one that is easy to code and works for the small ratios of most interest in scale design.

-List the primes you want to appear in the ratios for the 2 3 5 7 for 7-limit ratios - or if you want to see all approximations whatever their factors, leave the primes field blank.field - e.g.
+List the primes you want to appear in the ratios for the Primes (or composite factors) field - e.g. 2 3 5 7 for 7-limit ratios - or if you want to see all approximations whatever their factors, leave the primes field blank.

 You can also set a maximum power for a prime, do it like this: " 2^8 3^5 " to set max powers of 2^8 and 3^5.
 This means that three can only be used up to the eighth power in the ratio, and three only up to the fifth power.